-4. You will also be able to change the currency, if necessary.
-Below the currency drop down, you will see the total cost of your team's solution in US Dollars.
+4. Using the drop down menu, you will also be able to change the currency, if necessary.

+5. Below the currency drop down menu, you will see the total cost of your team's solution in US Dollars.
 Keep in mind that the team budget listed in the Challenge is in US Dollars.

-5. Item costs should be entered in the currency used to purchase them.
-The Expense Report will adjust the total to US Dollars for you, based on the exchange rate from November 1, 2020, per Rules of the Road.
+6. Item costs should be entered in the currency used to purchase them.
+The Expense Report will adjust the total to US Dollars for you, based on the exchange rate from September 1, 2022, per Rules of the Road.